Richard Myers

-Richard Bowman Myers (born March 1, 1942) is a retired four-star general in the United States Air Force who served as the 15th chairman of the Joint Chiefs of Staff.
+Richard Bowman "Dick" Myers (born 1 March 1942) is a retired United States Air Force general who served as the 15th chairman of the Joint Chiefs of Staff.
 As chairman, Myers was the highest ranking uniformed officer of the United States military forces.
 He also served as the 14th president of Kansas State University from 2016 to 2022.

-Myers became the chairman of the Joint Chiefs on October 1, 2001.
-In this capacity, he served as the principal military advisor to the President, the Secretary of Defense, and the National Security Council during the earliest stages of the War on Terror, including planning and execution of the 2003 invasion of Iraq.
-On September 30, 2005, he retired and was succeeded by General Peter Pace.
+Myers became the chairman of the Joint Chiefs on 1 October 2001.
+In this capacity, he served as the principal military advisor to the president, the secretary of defense, and the National Security Council during the earliest stages of the war on terror, including planning and execution of the 2003 invasion of Iraq.
+On 30 September 2005, he retired and was succeeded by General Peter Pace.
 His Air Force career included operational command and leadership positions in a variety of Air Force and Joint assignments.

-Myers began serving as the interim President of Kansas State University in late April 2016, and was announced as the permanent president on November 15, 2016.
-On May 24, 2021, Myers announced that we would be retiring from his duties as President of Kansas State University, and that his last day would be February 11, 2022.
-He was succeeded by President Richard Linton, the former Dean of the College of Agriculture and Life Sciences at North Carolina State University on February 14, 2022.
+Myers began serving as the interim president of Kansas State University in late April 2016, and was announced as the permanent president on 15 November 2016.
+On 24 May 2021, Myers announced that we would be retiring from his duties as President of Kansas State University, and that his last day would be 11 February 2022.
+He was succeeded by President Richard Linton, the former dean of the College of Agriculture and Life Sciences at North Carolina State University on 14 February 2022.